-- What SCORM version do use (or plan to use) for your current content?
+- What SCORM version do you use (or plan to use) for your current content?

 - Does your authoring tool really create SCORM compliant courses?

 - What level of SCORM support do you expect from a platform?

 iSpring Learn is a SCORM compliant solution that supports SCORM 1.2 and SCORM 2004.
 One of its key benefits in terms of compliance is a fully-integrated authoring tool.
 It allows you to easily create SCORM content, upload it right to an LMS in a few clicks, and get extended statistics reports.
 Feel free to find out how it works by getting a free trial!